-You will then begin inputting your business revenue.
-Your revenue is all the money you took in for your child care business from all sources, even if you are not issued a 1099.
-This should include cash and money from cash apps.
-These are the forms you will complete:
+You will then need to begin inputting the revenue for your business.
+Your revenue should include all the money you took in for your business from all sources, even if you are not issued a 1099.
+This should include cash and money from cash or payment transfer apps used for your business.

 Profit or Loss from Business.
 This is how you will report self-employed income.
-This will create your Schedule C. Remember that your income includes cash and checks received from families.
+This will create your Schedule C. Remember that your income includes cash and checks received from customers and clients.
 The bulk of your business revenue and expenses will be included here.
 Later in this guide, we cover this form in detail and guide you step-by-step.

 1099-NEC.
 Here you will enter details from the 1099-NECs that you received.
-That stands for non-employee compensation.
-You will likely receive a 1099-NEC for other business-related payments received.
-For instance, if you received a subsidy or any other contract payments, and you were issued a 1099-NEC, you would include those here.
-You may also receive a 1099-NEC if you received grants and awards, such as stabilization or relief funds, or other taxable income that came to your program through state funding, like subsidy payments and the food program (CACFP) payments received.
+That stands for nonemployee compensation.
+Likely you will receive a 1099-NEC for business-related payments over \$600 in which you were contracted to do a certain job.
+For instance, if you performed a catering job, and you were issued a 1099-NEC, you would include those here.
+This will also include grants and awards, if you happened to receive any.

 The software uses the same labels that you will see on a 1099-NEC that was issued to you.
-You will just need to enter the information from your form into the software.
+You will just need to enter the information from your form into the system.

+1099-NEC

-1099-NEC Miscellaneous Income
+Miscellaneous Income